We all create stories to protect ourselves.”— Mark Z. Danielewski | House of Leaves

 Additionally, Good Reads has it listed as a 4.09 our of 5 stars.

 Five-star reviewers state that “House of Leaves is not an easy book to read” but that it is an important read nonetheless.
-Another reviewer stated that the book is “a postmodernistic satire on the subject of epistemology” as it connects sources and investigations into one book and calls into the question of reliability in sourcing.
+Another reviewer stated that the book is “a postmodernistic satire on the subject of epistemology.”
+That is to say, the novel connects sources and investigations into one book and calls into the question of reliability of sourcing in general.

 Meanwhile, one-star reviews stated that the book made some readers “feel dumb, bored, and annoyed” and others found that “nothing seems to happen.”
-Additionally, others felt as though it was “so overdone” that it felt like a “dish served in a restaurant” thats should be “sent back.”
+In addition to that, other readers felt as though it was “so overdone” that it felt like a “dish served in a restaurant” that should be “sent back.”

 Impressions

-I have heard of this book, but I do not own it.
-While I typically do Book Blurbs on books that I own, I heard of this book around the time I was finishing True Detective season one, as it seems to have quite a lot in common with weird fiction and The King in Yellow by Robert W. Chambers.
-These commonalities include the narrative choices themselves (what information you get to find out where an when) and the overall eeriness of the story–we never get to know everything about the story.
+I heard of this book around the time I was finishing True Detective season one, as it seems to have quite a lot in common with weird fiction and The King in Yellow by Robert W. Chambers.
+These commonalities include the narrative choices themselves, such as what information the reader discovers where and when Moreover, the overall eeriness of the story is far to intriguing to not investigate.
+Even after the fact, the reader never gets to know everything about the story.

-I think this would be an interesting book of you are even remotely interested because it is a multilayered story that asks readers to go beyond the regular idea of a narrative and engage with the content more critically, perhaps even by close reading each page.
+Danielewski’s House of Leaves is an interesting book if you are remotely interested in the macabre because it is a multilayered story that asks readers to go beyond the regular idea of a narrative.
+In this way, engaging with the content more critically is important, perhaps even by close reading each page.

-For example, I own a book–a sort of manipulative biography–about Stephen King that features inserts of faux-posters and edited pages from real books.
-It is a excellent way to experience the history of an author and their contributions to literature.
+In another instance, I own a book–a sort of manipulative biography–about Stephen King that features inserts of faux-posters and edited pages from real books.
+They are duplicates and copies, but it is an excellent way to experience the history of an author and his contributions to horror literature.

 Discover more from The Writing Post